 Welcome to Mrs. Godbout's Class!

 Our young authors are using the 6 Traits of Writing to develop their writing skills.
 The 6 Traits of Writing include: ideas, organization, sentence fluency, word choice, voice, and conventions.
 One of the tools we use to get our story ideas ready to write is called a "storyboard".
 On the storyboard, the author quickly sketches out the basic idea of the story and then refers to it as he or she is writing.
 Click on the file below to find more information about writing with the Six Traits.
-Check out our writing review from the end of the school year to see what we do well and the skills we found challenging.

 The Dolch high frequency list was published by Edward William Dolch, Ph.D. in his book, Problems in Reading, The Garrard Press, 1948.
 The Dolch list of high frequency words comprises the 220 words which were common to the word lists used in beginning reading programs.
 There is a separate list of 95 Dolch nouns found in beginning reading progams.
 Many of these words were introduced to your child at the kindergarten level.
 In first grade we will introduce and learn words that have short and long vowel patterns, color words, number words, word families, r-controlled vowel patterns, and more complex vowel patterns (like –ew, -oo, -ou, -ow).
 Your child will continue to learn more words in second grade.
 Our goal at Gilford Elementary School is to have students use these words correctly when reading, writing, and spelling them.
 We will continue to introduce a few new words each week and practice them in various ways.
 The words are placed on our Word Wall, a resource used to help students with a visual cue to use these words appropriately in all of their work.